datahub-project/datahub/datahub-web/README.md

 ### Quick Start

-First, follow the instructions on the DataHub Quickstart Guide, which will run an instance of the backend for DataHub and also serve the static docker image from `http://localhost:9001`.
+First, follow the instructions on the DataHub Quickstart Guide for Ember (`quickstart-ember.sh`), which will run an instance of the backend for DataHub and also serve the static docker image from `http://localhost:9001`.
 This is the best way to see the current latest frontend/UI in action as well.
 However, if you want to make changes and see them live without having to rebuild a docker image, you can, from this `datahub-web` folder run the following: